ICICLE-ai/faf-api-ICICLE/README.md

 ---
 ## How to Use

 For a complete overview of how to use the API, please refer to the [API_README.md](./API_README.md) file located in the same directory.

-That file provides a detailed explanation of each endpoint, including:
+This file provides a detailed explanation of each endpoint, including:
 - Required input parameters
 - Returned data
 - A description of the endpoint's functionality
 - Example requests demonstrating the expected input format

 **Note:** This API requires all attributes to be sent in **JSON** format.

 The Swagger UI to the API is here https://fafserver.pods.icicleai.tapis.io/api/schema/swagger-ui/#/

 ---
 ## Setting Up Your Own Server